Emily in Paris

 'un/une collègue': a colleague.
 In France, they are usually nicer than the ones portrayed in the TV show and will not call you names like the next piece of vocabulary!

 'Un/une plouc': a yokel or a peasant.
 It is actually interesting that the word was used in the series as it is kind of old fashioned nowadays... still, not a very nice thing to say either way!

 And to finish on a good note: 'tomber amoureux' or 'amoureuse' is falling in love.
 That's what you're supposed to do in Paris!

-Even if this TV show is not perfect, it is still exciting to see what is going to happen Emily in Paris season 2.
+Even if this TV show is not perfect, it is still exciting to see what is going to happen in Emily in Paris season 2.
 Hopefully, she will have settled a little more in France!
 If she needs any help with her French, here at Learn French With Alexa we are more than happy to oblige!
-The same goes for you, if you are interested in working on your French, check out our website...
+And the same goes for you - if you are interested in working on your French, check out our website...

 Check out some of our other blog posts!